ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/search-cloud-based-mailboxes-for-on-premises-users.md

 Microsoft started storing the Teams chat data for on-premises users on January 31, 2018.
 So, if the identity of an on-premises Teams user has been synched between Active Directory and Azure Active Directory since this date, then their Teams chat data will be stored in a cloud-based mailbox and will be searchable using Content Search.
 Microsoft is also working on storing Teams chat data from prior to January 31, 2018 in the cloud-based mailboxes for on-premises users.
 More information about this will be available soon.

- **Does a Teams and Exchange Online license need to be assigned to the user to create a mailbox for online storage?**
+ **Do on-premises users need a license to store Teams chat data in a cloud-based mailbox?

-You need at least a license for Exchange Online Plan 1 to to get data to save into the mailbox, in addition to the  Microsoft Teams License that is required to access the service.
-So effectively yes, the user does require at least an MS Teams license and a mailbox license to take advantage of this feature.
+Yes.
+To store Teams chat data for an on-premises user in a cloud-based mailbox, the user must be assigned a Microsoft Teams license and an Exchange Online Plan license in Office 365 (or Microsoft 365).